 Even though a safer car will increase your safety in the case of an accident, it is your responsibility as a driver to maintain safe driving habits to prevent accidents occurring.

 Safety features that may significantly reduce the risk of death or serious injury if you are involved in a crash include:

-An increasing number of cars are being equipped with safety features that can help you avoid a crash and these should be considered when purchasing a used car.
+Vehicle safety features are evolving.
+An increasing number of cars are being equipped with safety features and technologies that can help you avoid a crash in an emergency and these should be considered when purchasing a car.
 Some of these features are:

 Young Drivers – My First Car

-The My First Car Checklist (PDF) is a comprehensive list of safety features to help you evaluate the safety of the car you are potentially buying.
+The My First Car Checklist (PDF, 109 KB) is a comprehensive list of safety features to help you evaluate the safety of the car you are potentially buying.
 You should buy the highest safety rated car that you can afford.